Elastic Network Capacity (Erl, Naserpour)

 ApplicationCloud consumer network traffic is isolated and each cloud consumer is allocated its own network ports which are retrieved from and returned to a network pool, as per usage requirements.

 MechanismsAutomated Scaling Listener, Cloud Usage Monitor, Hypervisor, Logical Network Perimeter, Pay-Per-Use Monitor, Resource Replication, Virtual Server

-Figure 1 - A scenario whereby a lack of available bandwidth causes performance issues with cloud consumer requests.
+A lack of available bandwidth causes performance issues for cloud consumer requests.